yannseznec/memoryMachine/README.md

 Bela https://bela.io

 # current bug:
 running the patch on macOS, you actually currently need to have *two* subfolders in the directory, and the sounds need to be in the *second* folder (alphabetically).
 This is apparently because of a difference in how folders are counted in macOS vs Linux (for the Bela).
+I don't know what the deal is on windows, should probably test that at some point but I'd like to just fix it more broadly.

 # to-do:
 - More stress testing of the system, make sure it doesn't crash or go silent after a long time